IBM/dolomite-engine/README.md

 sh scripts/generate.sh configs/sst2/inference.yml
 ```

-3. [Unshard the checkpoint](scripts/unshard.sh): This is used to unshard the model to a safetensors checkpoint since dolomite-engine saves a sharded model during training
+3. [Unshard the checkpoint](scripts/unshard.sh): This is used to unshard the model to a safetensors checkpoint since lm-engine saves a sharded model during training
 ```shell
 sh scripts/unshard.sh configs/sst2/unshard.yml
 ```